 |

-SAR City 2007, Volunteer Examiner Marty Woll, N6VI Giving Rhonda Beyke, later KI6CMZ, of the San Diego Sheriff's Search and Rescue Team, Her Passage Certificate
+SAR City 2007, Volunteer Examiner Marty Woll, N6VI Giving Rhonda Beyke, later KI6CMZ, of the San Diego Sheriff's Search and Rescue Team, Her Passage Certificate The 14 other new hams who passed their Technician exam were: |

 |